 Send new TikTok Lead Generation leads to Google Hangouts Chat

 Send channel messages on Discord for new Google Ads leads

 Send SMS messages for new leads from Facebook Lead Ads

 Send SMS messages for new TikTok Lead Generation leads

 You could send these leads to any messaging service supported by Zapier.
 Set this up once, and you'll be able to react to new leads faster than ever before.

 Message your leads or customers

-It's one thing to find out about new leads quickly, but what if you could follow up with leads without having to actually do anything?
-You can also set that up with Zapier.
-Let's explore a few options, using Facebook Lead Ads as an example again.
+It's one thing to find out about new leads quickly, but what if you could follow up with leads without needing to do anything?
+It sounds like a dream, but you can also set that up with Zapier.

 You could instantly follow up with new leads via SMS or email by having Zapier automatically send a message to your new leads.